AP Explains: What's known about Saudi writer's disappearance

 WHAT HAPPENED TO HIM?

 Khashoggi, whose 60th birthday was Saturday, went to the Saudi Consulate in Istanbul's upscale 4th Levent neighborhood on Sept.
-28 seeking documents so he could be married to his Turkish fiancée, Hatice Cengiz.
+28 seeking documents so he could be married to his Turkish fiancee, Hatice Cengiz.
 He was told to return to the consulate on Oct.
 2 to pick up those documents, Cengiz says.

 Surveillance footage later aired on Turkish state television shows Khashoggi walking into the consulate at 1:14 p.m. on Oct.
 2. A little less than two hours later, surveillance footage shows several vehicles with diplomatic license plates move from the consulate to the consul's home some 2 kilometers (1.2 miles) away.

-Cengiz, who spent hours waiting for Khashoggi outside while holding his mobile phones, says her fiancée never walked out of the consulate to meet her.
-Surveillance footage shows her pacing around outside at 5:33 p.m., speaking on her mobile phone.
-No footage made public so far has shown Khashoggi ever walked out of the consulate.
+Cengiz, who spent hours waiting for Khashoggi outside while holding his mobile phones, says her fiance never walked out of the consulate to meet her.
+Surveillance footage shows her pacing around outside at 5:33 p.m., speaking on her phone.
+No footage made public so far has shown Khashoggi walked out of the consulate.

 WHAT IS TURKEY SAYING?

-Turkish officials, speaking on condition of anonymity to discuss the ongoing investigation, say they fear Saudi Arabia killed Khashoggi.
+Turkish officials, speaking on condition of anonymity to discuss the investigation, say they fear Saudi Arabia killed Khashoggi.
 They claim they have audio and video recordings of Khashoggi being interrogated, killed and dismembered.
-However, those alleged recordings have yet to be released publicly.
+However, no such recordings have yet to be released publicly.

 Turkish security officials, rather than holding news conferences, have leaked information through pro-government media.
-Newspapers published the names and photographs of 15 Saudi men in the country's military and security services who they say formed an "assassination squad" sent to target Khashoggi.
+Newspapers published the names and photographs of 15 Saudi men in the country's military and security services who are said to have formed an "assassination squad" sent to target Khashoggi.
 Turkish officials told The Associated Press one of those men was an "autopsy expert."

 Turkish media have also released a series of videos, apparently taken from surveillance cameras, showing the alleged Saudi agents arriving on private jets the day Khashoggi disappeared, checking into and out of hotels near the consulate, and then flying out that night.